-The Just and Fair Schools Fund is pleased to announce $3.8 million in grants over two years to 35 community organizations winning critical reform of harsh school discipline and aggressive school policing that lead to high rates of suspensions, expulsions, and school-based arrests of youth – most often for minor misbehavior.
+The Just and Fair Schools Fund invests $3.8 million in grants to 34 community organizations winning critical reform of harsh school discipline and aggressive school policing that lead to high rates of suspensions, expulsions, and school-based arrests of youth – most often for minor misbehavior.
 Every year, our nation suspends 3.3 million students, and each of these suspensions slashes a student’s chance to succeed and chance to dream.
 Based in 15 states and working at the local, state, and national levels, the grantees of the Fund are working to ensure that all students have the opportunity to succeed and dream – especially youth of color, LGBTQ youth, immigrant youth, youth with disabilities, and others who are systematically denied this chance by extreme school discipline policies.

 The JFSF is made possible with the generous support of The Atlantic Philanthropies, Barr Foundation, The Cricket Island Foundation, Falk Foundation, Ford Foundation, Gill Foundation, Hyams Foundation, Nellie Mae Education Foundation, NoVo Foundation, Open Society Foundations, Robert Wood Johnson Foundation, The Skillman Foundation, Walter S. Johnson Foundation, and an anonymous donor.

 If you are a donor interested in learning more about or supporting the JFSF, please visit our contact page.

 For information about JFSF developments and events, please subscribe to the monthly e-newsletter.